 Because decks are exposed to the elements all year round, it’s a good idea to establish a routine of upkeep that’ll protect your deck and prevent expensive repairs.

-Here’s a simple maintenance schedule to help keep your deck safe, sound, and looking great.
+Here’s a simple deck maintenance schedule to keep it safe, sound, and looking great.

 An unwashed deck is an invitation to mold and mildew, which can cause rot.
 Here’s how to wash your deck:

 1. Remove debris from between deck boards using a putty knife.
 Pay special attention to the areas where deck boards cross the joists -- the structural members underneath the decking.

 TIP: For a makeshift extension that’s a real knee-saver, try pushing the handle of your putty knife into a length of 1¼-inch PVC pipe.
 Some putty knives squeeze right in.
 Or buy a pole-type groove and crevice cleaner.